modo-studio/framework-oriented/index.md

 We'll guide you through some principles, tooling and examples that might be useful if you plan to go with this setup for your projects.

 # Migration

+1. Start pulling the least dependent components from your app.
+These are usually tools/wrappers.

 > The purpose of this section is explaining the best approach for transitioning from a existing monolithic project to a frameworks setup.

 # Setups